Treating reactions

 • Epinephrine is the drug form of a hormone (adrenaline) that the body produces on its own.
 It is the only drug that can reverse symptoms of anaphylaxis.
 Epinephrine rarely causes harm, even if given when not needed.

-• There are three types of auto-injectors in Canada: EpiPen®, ALLERJECT® and EmeradeTM).
+• There are two types of auto-injectors in Canada: EpiPen® and ALLERJECT®.

 • You can buy an auto-injector without a prescription in Canada.